 At Ascot Radiology, Auckland, all x-rays are taken using digital technology.
 This allows your doctor to have direct access to your images on their computer.

 Conventional radiography remains the cornerstone of modern radiology.
 Using digital technology allows images to be viewed instantly and then stored on our computer (PACS) system.
-We no longer print x-ray images but will offer patients their images on a CD to take with them.

 All images are reported promptly and abnormal results are discussed with the referring clinician and the patient is advised when appropriate.